bowmanmike/bowmanmike.com/src/pages/blog/2022/2022-01-13-websites-arent-built-in-a-day/index.md

 published: true
 ---

 So let's talk about blogs.
-This one, in particular, and it's evolution over the years.
+This one, in particular, and its evolution over the years.
 After all, this site wasn't built in a day, and neither was Rome.
 That's the expression, right?<!-- endexcerpt -->